#OneTransaction, Improve Credit Score!

 Information about you and your credit experiences, like your bill-paying history, the number and type of accounts you have, whether you pay your bills by the due date, collection actions, outstanding debt, and the age of your accounts, is used to develop your credit score.
 Your credit score does not include such factors as your gender, race, religion, age, education level or marital status.

-Order a FREE annual copy of your credit report from one credit bureau.
-Visit www.annualcreditreport.com or call toll-free 877-322-8228.
-Order from one credit bureau today, order from another credit bureau in four months and from the third credit bureau in eight months.
+Order a FREE annual copy of your credit report from only one of the three major credit bureaus (TransUnion, Equifax, or Experian) at www.annualcreditreport.com.
+Order from only one credit bureau today, order from another credit bureau in four months and from the third credit bureau in eight months.
 That way you’ll receive ongoing information about your credit for FREE, every four months.
 Your credit report is a key to your credit score, so make sure it’s accurate and up to date.
 Make sure creditors are reporting correctly and you have not experienced identity theft.

 Get credit and use it.
 If you do not have any credit or have bad credit, get a secured credit card like the UNITY Visa secured card to begin to build or rebuild your credit.
 A secured Visa credit card is like any other Visa credit card.
 There is no difference in how it is treated.
 It’s simply a credit card that requires a cash security deposit, which sets your credit limit.
 Unlike prepaid cards, it reports to the credit bureaus and therefore can help you rebuild credit.
 Check with your bank or credit union to see if they offer a secured credit card and can show you how to rebuild credit.